machineghost/Classy-Redux/README.md

         addTodo(action, state) {
             state.push(this._buildTodo(action);
-            // If you modify the state in-place you don't need to return anything }
+            // If you modify the state the action handler doesn't need to return anything;
+            // that state will be returned
+        }
         // (Optional) Use non-action handling helper methods _buildTodo({id, text}) {